Rosy boa morphs are interesting and beautiful. They’re generally a light brown to dark brown, and every natural variation has three stripes.

 Considering they share a similar geographical range, it’s no wonder that the subspecies have mixed.

-According to a paper in The Great Basin Naturalist, this rare subspecies is found only on Cedros Island, a Mexican island in the Pacific off the west coast of Baja California.
+According to The Great Basin Naturalist, this rare subspecies is found only on Cedros Island, a Mexican island in the Pacific off the west coast of Baja California.

-These snakes have thin black stripes as opposed to thicker brown stripes, as seen in Mexican rosy boas.
+These snakes have thin black stripes as opposed to thicker brown stripes.
 They also have a yellower accent color rather than cream, and more/larger black blotches on their underbelly.

 There’s controversy as to whether these snakes are a separate subspecies at all.
 When you find a snake in the wild, it doesn’t have a tag on it that tells you whether it’s a novel subspecies or not.

-Albino snakes were the first morph of any snake to be bred in captivity.
+Albino snakes were the first morph to be bred in captivity.
 That’s because they occur more frequently than other mutations, even in the wild.

 Albinism is well studied, and we fully understand the genetic cause of the mutation.
-A paper in the journal Scientific Reports examined albinism in corn snakes.
+The journal Scientific Reports examined albinism.
 They identified the specific genes that are responsible for causing amelanism, which is a similar and related mutation.

 This means that they lose part of their pattern.
 They’ll keep the lighter part of their pattern, but lose the darker part.
 Albinos also have red or pink eyes, which is distinctive and colorful.